KIMOUGINOT/PMI_V2/README.md

 - A double pendulum : it's a simple pendulum who possess another simple pendulum at one of its extremity (the other one is fixed and non-movable).

 - A forced double pendulum : it's a double pendulum whose formerly non-movable extremity now oscillate at a frequency w and an amplitude A.

+Right now you can only see the graphs corresponding to each simulation which are the angle evolution through time and the phase portrait.
+However, I plan on creating another window in which we'll see the pendulum moving.